visually/openresty/README.md

 # OpenResty Docker image

-This repository contains Dockerfiles for [ficusio/openresty](https://hub.docker.com/r/ficusio/openresty/) image, which has two flavors.
+This repository contains Dockerfiles for [visually/openresty](https://hub.docker.com/r/visually/openresty/) image, forked from [ficusio/openresty](https://hub.docker.com/r/ficusio/openresty/).

 ### Flavors

-The main one is [Alpine linux](https://hub.docker.com/_/alpine/)-based `ficusio/openresty:latest`.
-Its virtual size is just 31MB, yet it contains a fully functional [OpenResty](http://openresty.org) bundle v1.9.3.1 and [`apk` package manager](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management), which allows you to easily install [lots of  pre-built packages](https://pkgs.alpinelinux.org/packages).
+The main one is [Alpine linux](https://hub.docker.com/_/alpine/)-based `visually/openresty:latest`.
+Its virtual size is just 38MB, yet it contains a fully functional [OpenResty](http://openresty.org) bundle v1.11.2.5 and [`apk` package manager](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management), which allows you to easily install [lots of  pre-built packages](https://pkgs.alpinelinux.org/packages).

-The other flavor is `ficusio/openresty:debian`.
+The other flavor is `visually/openresty:debian`.
 It is based on `debian:wheezy` and thus is much bigger in size (256MB).
 It is mostly useful for NginX profiling, as it may not be easy to build different profiling tools with [musl libc](http://www.musl-libc.org/), which is used in Alpine Linux.

 ### Paths & config